-This works: CASE(custom_field_c, "1", cf2_c, cf3_c)) where either or both cf2_c and cf3_c are encrypted Why it works: $custom_field_c$ is compared to "1".
-If it is true, the formula returns $cf2_c$ because it's not comparing two encrypted values.
-This doesn't work: CASE("1", cf1_c, cf2_c, cf3_c) where cf1c is encrypted Why it doesn't work: You can't compare encrypted values.
+This works: CASE(custom_fieldc, "1", cf2c, cf3c)) where either or both cf2_c and cf3_c are encrypted Why it works: custom_fieldc is compared to "1".
+If it is true, the formula returns cf2c because it's not comparing two encrypted values.